Heneral Luna (Movie 2015): 5 Reasons to Watch the Filipino Biopic of the Year

 Today, I watched a biopic movie entitled “Heneral Luna”, a film about one of the not-so-popular Filipino heroes and the Supreme Chief of the Revolutionary Army during the Philippine-American War, General Antonio Luna.
-He is not as famous as the Philippine’s National Hero, Dr. Jose “Pepe” Rizal or the Father of National Revolution, Andres Bonifacio but this does not make his contributions least significant nor his sacrifices can be undermined.
+He is not as famous as the Philippine’s National Hero, Dr. Jose “Pepe” Rizal or the Father of National Revolution, Andres Bonifacio however this does not make his contributions least significant nor his sacrifices can be undermined.
 Jerrold Tarog’s interpretation and re-telling of this man’s life is worth mentioning and indeed, a remarkable addition to the Pinoy’s latest quality movies.

 Who is Heneral Luna?

 Antonio Luna was born October 29th, 1866, in Urbiztondo, Binondo.
 He was the youngest of seven children to parents Joaquín Luna de San Pedro, a salesman who later became a merchant from Ilocos Norte, and Laureana Novicio Ancheta, a Spanish mestiza from La Union.

 He started learning how to read and write at the age of six.
 After completing his education under his first teacher Maestro Intong, he completed the Bachelor of Arts degree at the Ateneo Municipal de Manila in 1881.
 He also studied Literature and Chemistry at the University of Santo Tomas.
 Furthermore, he also learned pharmacy, swordsmanship, fencing, military tactics and sharp shooting.